-Regardless of the avian influenza status of the country of origin, Veterinary Authorities should require the presentation of an international veterinary certificate attesting that:
+Regardless of the high pathogenicity avian influenza status of the country of origin, Veterinary Authorities should require the presentation of an international veterinary certificate attesting that:

-- 1) the parent flock birds were subjected to a diagnostic test seven days prior to and at the time of the collection of the eggs to demonstrate freedom from infection with a virus which would be considered avian influenza in poultry; - 2) the eggs have had their surfaces sanitized (in accordance with Chapter 6.5.);

-3) the eggs are transported in new or appropriately sanitized packaging materials.
+- 1) a statistically appropriate sample of the parent flock birds was subjected, with negative results, to a diagnostic test for avian influenza 14 days prior to and at the time of collection of the hatching eggs; - 2) the hatching eggs have had their surfaces sanitised in accordance with point 4(d) of Article 6.5.5.; - 3) the hatching eggs are transported in new or appropriately sanitised packaging materials and containers.

-If the parent flocks have been vaccinated against avian influenza, the nature of the vaccine used and the date of vaccination should be attached to the certificate.
+If the parent flocks have been vaccinated against avian influenza, the nature of the vaccine used and the date of vaccination should be stated in the international veterinary certificate.